Amalina-Hashim/LBTL/replit.md

 - July 04, 2025.
 Optimized all modal sizes (EventRatingModal, TrailCompletionModal, PinDetailModal) to max-w-sm and max-h-[85vh] for better desktop viewing experience
 - July 04, 2025.
 Fixed completion counter tracking system and ensured completed trail pins turn yellow on map with proper state synchronization between pins array and completedPins set
 - July 04, 2025.
 Implemented proper community wall posting with validation for different post types: rating posts (no image, with star display) and achievement posts (with image, no stars).
 Added server-side validation for POST /api/posts endpoint
+- July 04, 2025.
+Fixed community wall posting validation error where null imageUrl values were rejected by Zod schema.
+Updated frontend to only include imageUrl field when photos are present, ensuring proper schema validation for both photo and text-only posts

 ## User Preferences